 Plenty of natural light, wall-to-wall glass shower doors, and white woodwork create an expansive look in this narrow master bath.
 To live up to its focal-point status, the shower is wrapped in luxurious marble mosaic tile.
 A simple white vanity balances the splurge.

 Vanities with cabinet doors are great for hiding personal items, cleaning supplies, and plumbing fixtures, but opening and closing the doors in a long, narrow bath is tricky.
 The visual weight of a hefty vanity also overloads a tight space.
-Adding a sink skirt to this bath helps disguise the toilet and the sink's plumbing while highlighting the existing decorative red tile border.
+Adding a sink skirt to this bath helps hide the toilet and the sink's plumbing while highlighting the existing decorative red tile border.
 A Roman shade in the same fabric completes the look.

 Pale and cool colors reflect light, so soft whites, pastels, and neutrals can make a bath feel bigger.
 Woodwork, trim, and doors will "disappear" if they are painted the same hue as the walls.
 The effect is enhanced if cabinets and counters are the same color as the walls.
 To keep a neutral scheme from appearing bland, introduce bold colors through accessories, linens, and artwork.